 Gaps inside a window

-The space between the window aperture and the window frame can also contribute to the howling noise we hear.
+The space between the window aperture and the window frame can also contribute to the window buzzing in the wind that we hear.
 Hollow spaces can act as amplifiers, causing quiet sounds to get louder (think of the body of a piano or acoustic guitar).
 When a new window is installed, the installer will fill any gaps with expanding foam insulation to prevent this noise from occurring.

 Unwelcome sounds emanating from your windows are almost always the result of air leakage and therefore the components of your window vibrating where they shouldn’t.
 To eliminate windows making a noise when the wind blows, it’s essential to first identify exactly what’s causing the problem.
 In most cases, whistling is the result of wind passing through a slight gap in the window – and anything that can be done to close that gap will help to eliminate the whistling.
 Filling hollow spaces and securing things into position will help reduce the noise – so be sure to do so.
 The same goes for whistling noises coming from your front door.